gbrunner/adv-programming-for-gis-and-rs/Week 10/README.md

 ## In Class Problem 2:
 **Challange!** Following from **In [13]** in the [Using Imagery Layers Tutorial](https://developers.arcgis.com/python/guide/using-imagery-layers/), create an NDVI layer over St. Louis.
 Submit your Jupyter notebook.

+## In Class Problem 3:
+The Climate Hazards Group at UC Santa Barbera produces a 30+ year quasi global dataset called [CHIRPS](http://chg.geog.ucsb.edu/data/chirps/).
+YOu can download the precipitation data as rasters [here](ftp://ftp.chg.ucsb.edu/pub/org/chg/products/CHIRP/).
+For this exercise:
+1. Download the first 36 rasters [here](ftp://ftp.chg.ucsb.edu/pub/org/chg/products/CHIRP/dekads/).
+This data has 3 precipitation rasters per month, 1 every ten days, totaling 36 rasters in a year.
+2. Read each raster into a numpy array and concatenate those numpy arrays into a matrix of dimmension (3,x,y)
+3. Using *matplotlib*, plot a few slices of the array so that we can see the rainfall over time.
+4. **Are the rainfall trends periodic?**
+5. **Bonus** Extract the time frame the filenames and plot some rainfall values (on the y-axis) vs. time (on the x-axis).

 ## Homework:
 1. Watch the following video on [ArcGIS Python Raster Functions](https://www.youtube.com/watch?v=OgwnKRrVHN0)